1 Introducing Zig

 Then, you specify the data type of the elements that will be stored inside this array.
 All elements present in an array in Zig must have the same data type.
 For example, you cannot mix elements of type f32 with elements of type i32 in the same array.

 After that, you simply list the values that you want to store in this array inside a pair of curly braces.
-In the example below, I am creating two constant objets that contain different arrays.
+In the example below, I am creating two constant objects that contain different arrays.
 The first object contains an array of 4 integer values, while the second object, an array of 3 floating point values.

 Now, you should notice that in the object ls, I am not explicitly specifying the size of the array inside of the brackets.
 Instead of using a literal value (like the value 4 that I used in the ns object), I am using the special character underscore (_).
 This syntax tells the zig compiler to fill this field with the number of elements listed inside of the curly braces.
 So, this syntax [_] is for lazy (or smart) programmers who leave the job of counting how many elements there are in the curly braces for the compiler.